-Onboard LAN (optional) The VT6103 is a Physical Layer device for Ethernet 10BASE-T and 100BASE-TX using category 5 Unshielded, Type 1 Shielded cables • Dual Speed - 100/10 Mbps • Half And Full Duplex • Meet All Applicable IEEE 802.3, 10Base-T and 100Base-Tx Standards • Adaptive Equalizer Integrated I/O The mainboard has a full set of I/O ports and connectors: Two PS/2 ports for mouse and keyboard Two serial port One parallel port Four USB ports One LAN port Audio jacks for microphone, line-in and line-out BIOS Firmware This mainboard uses Award BIOS that enables users to configure many system features including the following: Power management Wake-up alarms CPU parameters CPU and memory timing The firmware can also be used to set parameters for different processor clock speeds.
+AC' 97 Audio Codec The AC' 97 Audio codec is compliant with the AC 97 2.2 speci- fication that meets the PC2001 requirements and supports S/PDIF Out.
+It also has a built-in buffer and internal PLL.
+Fea- tures include support for analog switch for rear-out (share), the line-in jack (share), center/bass (share), and MIC jack to output 6 channels audio.
+Expansion Options L7VTA2 has five 32-bit PCI slots, an AGP slot (supports 1.5V AGP card only) and CNR (Communications and Networking Riser; optional ) slot.
+The L7VTA2 supports Ultra DMA bus mastering with transfer rates of 33/66/100/133 MB/sec.
+Onboard LAN (optional) The VT6103 is a Physical Layer device for Ethernet 10BASE-T and 100BASE-TX using category 5 Unshielded, Type 1 Shielded, and Fiber Optic cables.
+Dual Speed - 100/10 Mbps Half And Full Duplex Meet All Applicable IEEE 802.3, 10Base-T and 100Base- Tx Standards Adaptive Equalizer 1394a (optional) VT6307 PCI 1394a integrated host controller (optional) Compliant with 1394 open HCI specifications v1.0 and v1.1 Supports provisions of IEEE 1394-1995 standard for high porformance partial bus and the D1204e supplement 4.0 performance serial bus and the P1394a supplement 4.0 32 bit CRC generator and checker for receive and trans- mit data Compliant with PCI specification v2.2 High-performance bus mastering support Provides two 1394a fully compliant cable ports at 100/200/400 Mbit per second Integrated I/O The mainboard has a full set of I/O ports and connectors: Two PS/2 ports for mouse and keyboard Two serial port (COM2 optional) One parallel port Four USB ports One 1394a port (optional) Audio jacks for microphone, line-in and line-out BIOS This mainboard uses Award BIOS that enables users to con- Firmware figure many system features including the following: Power management Wake-up alarms CPU parameters CPU and memory timing CPU and memory timing The firmulas can also be used to get parameters for different The firmware can also be used to set parameters for different processor clock speeds. · · · · · · · · · · · · · · · · · · ·